Bianca Umali

-Maria Isadora Bianca Soler Umali (/tl/; born March 2, 2000) is a Filipino actress, television host, singer, and dancer.
+Maria Isadora Bianca Soler Umali (/tl/; born March 2, 2000) is a Filipino actress, television host, singer, dancer, and model.

-Early and personal life
+Early life and education

 Maria Isadora Bianca Soler Umali was born on March 2, 2000 in Parañaque, Philippines.
 She is the only child of May Soler and Jose Vicente Umali; both parents died from breast cancer in 2005 and a heart attack in 2010, respectively.
 Umali was later raised by her paternal grandmother, Victorina.
 She has older half-siblings from their previous relationships: two half-sisters from her mother and three half-brothers and one half-sister from her father.
 Umali also has relatives in Malolos, Bulacan.
-She attended Veritas Parochial School, which was later renamed Veritas Catholic School, in Parañaque City.
+She attended junior high school for the homeschooling program at Learning Garden Montessori School in Parañaque.
+She attended senior high school under Humanities and Social Science (HUMSS) at Veritas Parochial School, which was later renamed Veritas Catholic School, in Parañaque and graduated in 2019.